Daniel-Law-Yat-Hei/AAE-1001-group-13/README.md

 This was my first time to learn programming.
 I was very confused at the beginning, but through constant exploration in the sample examples and the explanations from the team leader and team members, I gained a preliminary understanding of programming and participated in the project.
 This also made me realize the importance of teamwork.
 With the advice of teaching assistant and professor, I was able to do a better job in the project, which also aroused my interest in programming and benefited me a lot.

+Group member, Zhang Dingzhe

+As a group member, I gained a lot from this project.
+Our group leader allocated all the tasks reasonably, and Churui and I were assigned task 3.
+Throughout the project, our leader checked our progress in time to ensure the whole group's progress.
+I really benefit from cooperating with Churui, who is very inspiring.
+Communication, never neglect and learning all the time are important for group projects.

 ## Contacts
 For more information, please contact the project leader or any of the team members.

-Group leader, Daniel Law Yat Hei 24075347@connect.polyu.hk
+Group leader, Daniel Law Yat Hei 24075347@connect.polyu.hk Group member, Zhang Dingzhe 24111786d@connect.polyu.hk